adrikosm/Simple_Data_Visualizer/README.md

 # Simple_Data_Visualizer
 Simple data visualizer with tkinter and matplotlib.

+Current Build:
-It supports csv file importing
+For now it only supports csv files.
+Currently the program only selects and views a dataset